ON3B3AN/PyPass/README.md

 # PyPass
-A password manager built in Python that generates encrypted passwords and stores them in a database for easy access.
+A password manager built in Python that generates encrypted, strength-tested passwords that are merged with a user’s CSV file containing usernames and websites.
+This completed Credential Dictionary is stored in a database that is accessible using two-factor authentication with removable media.

 ## Authors
 Travis Thayer & Sal Trupiano